couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

 **Fixes in 1.2.1**

-* Fix build failures when building in a subdirectory of a git repository
+* Fix build failures when building in a subdirectory of a Git repository.

-    Errors would be encountered when building in a subdirectory of a git repository as the `couchbase_version.py` script would invoke `git describe` to determine the version being used.
-If the distribution directory was not a git repository but the parent directory was a git repository, `git describe` would output the parent project's version information.
-This has been fixed in 1.2.1 where `git describe` is only invoked if the top-level `.git` directory exists within the distribution
+    Errors would be encountered when building in a subdirectory of a Git repository because the `couchbase_version.py` script would invoke `git describe` to determine the version being used.
+If the distribution directory was not a Git repository but the parent directory was a Git repository, `git describe` would output the parent project's version information.
+This has been fixed in 1.2.1 where `git describe` is invoked only if the top-level `.git` directory exists within the distribution.

     *Issues*: [PYCBC-220](http://couchbase.com/issues/browse/PYCBC-220)

-* Fix hanging in `select` module when no I/O was pending
+* Fix hanging in `select` module when no I/O was pending.

-    This applies to the `select` module which is used when the `enable_experiemental_gevent_support` option is used (which should
+    This applies to the `select` module that is used when the `enable_experiemental_gevent_support` option is used (which should
     _not_ be confused with `gcouchbase`).
 A symptom of this issue is that certain events would not be delivered and the application